How to Make a Galaxy Painted Pumpkin

 If you’re a fan of colorful, no-carve pumpkin decorating ideas than you definitely need to add a galaxy painted pumpkin to your must make list before Halloween.
 I actually got the idea for making these outer space inspired pumpkins after having so much fun making these galaxy inspired painted rocks!

-Supplies for Galaxy Painted Pumpkins
+Supplies for Galaxy Pumpkin Painting

 - Mini pumpkins (white or orange) – I got mine at Trader Joe’s.
 You could also use fake plastic pumpkins or ceramic ones.